openfl/OpenFLDevelopersGuide/working-with-video/playing-video-in-full-screen-mode.md

 .

-Enabling full-screen mode for Flash Player in a browser
+Enabling full-screen mode for OpenFL in a browser

-Before you can implement full-screen mode for Flash Player in a browser, enable it through the Publish template for your application.
+Before you can implement full-screen mode for OpenFL in a browser, enable it through the Publish template for your application.
 Templates that allow full screen include &lt;object&gt; and &lt;embed&gt; tags that contain an allowFullScreen parameter.
 The following example shows the allowFullScreen parameter in an &lt;embed&gt; tag.

 &lt;object classid=&quot;clsid:D27CDB6E-AE6D-11cf-96B8-444553540000&quot; id=&quot;fullScreen&quot; width=&quot;100%&quot; height=&quot;100%&quot;